 We have sales and operations both inside and outside the United States, including a limited sales and marketing organization outside the United States.
-Our international sales strategy is to increase our presence in
+Our international sales strategy is to increase our presence in Europe, Canada, and Australia, which we have initially established.
+With the purchase of Contura, we have greatly expanded our international operations through its direct sales force and distribution agreements related to Bulkamid.
+Our international sales and operations are subject to a number of risks, including:

-Europe, Canada, and Australia, which have established and favorable reimbursement.
-With the purchase of Contura, we have greatly expanded our international operations through its direct sales force and distribution agreements.
-International sales and operations are subject to a number of risks, including:
+- · difficulties in staffing and managing our international sales, marketing, and other operations; - · increased competition as a result of more products and procedures receiving regulatory approval or otherwise being free to market internationally; - · longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - · export restrictions, trade regulations, and foreign tax laws; - · fluctuations in foreign currency exchange rates; - · foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - · customs clearance and shipping delays; - · political, social, and economic instability internationally, including as a result of armed conflict, war or the threat of war, terrorist attacks, and security concerns in general; - · global health epidemics or other contagious diseases; - · preference for locally manufactured products; - · potentially adverse tax consequences, including the complexities of foreign value-added tax, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - the burdens of complying with a wide variety of foreign laws and different legal standards:

-- difficulties in staffing and managing our international sales, marketing, and other operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise being free to market in internationally; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - export restrictions, trade regulations, and foreign tax laws; - fluctuations in foreign currency exchange rates; - foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - customs clearance and shipping delays; - political, social, and economic instability internationally, terrorist attacks, and security concerns in general; - preference for locally manufactured products; - potentially adverse tax consequences, including the complexities of foreign value-added tax, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - the burdens of complying with a wide variety of foreign laws and different legal standards; - increased financial accounting and reporting burdens and complexities; and - FCPA, Office of Foreign Assets Control (OFAC), the Bribery Act, each of which is defined below, and other export control, anti-corruption, anti-money laundering and anti-terrorism laws and regulations.
+- · increased financial accounting and reporting burdens and complexities; and - the burdens of complying with, and potential liability arising from, the FCPA, Office of Foreign Assets Control (OFAC) restrictions, the Bribery Act, each of which is defined below, and other export control, anti-corruption, anti-money laundering and anti-terrorism laws and regulations.